Mara Jeffress, Ph.D.

 * Completed 1000 mile solo wilderness hike in 2 months, raising ~$3000.

-* News articles, including 2 front page features, appeared in: The San Francisco Chronicle, The Marin Independent Journal, The Contra Costa Sun, Backpacking Today Online, December Trail, Canada Reporter Daily, Nepal Daily News, UCSC Chemistry News, Washington Alpine Club Newsletter, Columns Magazine.
+* News articles, including 2 front page features, appeared in: The San Franscisco Chronicle, The Marin Independent Journal, The Contra Costa Sun, Backpacking Today Online, December Trail, Canada Reporter Daily, Nepal Daily News, UCSC Chemistry News, Washington Alpine Club Newsletter, Columns Magazine.

 Cook/Server, Miriam’s Kitchen for the Homeless, Washington, DC, 2005